chipxsd/stream-based-sync/stream-based-sync.md

 ```

 Don't be mistaken, the unified diff patch is still a _delta_, encoded
-differently though, but we could get rid of both, the before and after values
+differently, though, but we could get rid of both, the before and after values
 (the lines that start with `---` and `+++`) in favor of inserting a single
 character at the right location, which gives us the same result: